Kauto/animationvideo/README.md

 **Sprites** are the objects that are drawn on the screen.
 They are the main ingredient of an animation.

 ### Image
+Renders an image to the canvas.
+Can be a real image or the reference to an image loaded with the *images* routine of the scene.
 ```js
 import Animationvideo from "animationvideo";
 const {